DuckieNukeEm/Isolation-Forest/README.md

 ### iForest.ipynb

-Ia Jupyter notebook where I test some of the properties of Isolation Forest.
+Is Jupyter notebook where I test some of the properties of Isolation Forest.
 Works pretty well, but there are clear areas of improvement.
 One being to take into account factor/categorical variables.
-Another one being a Anomoly scores for Variables, which would indicate how lickly a variable is to generate an anomoly.
+Another one being a Anomaly scores for Variables, which would indicate how likely a variable is to generate an anomaly.

 ### iForest.py